understanding-the-connected-home/book/connected_objects.md

 ### New kinds of objects

 The fourth category is **truly new stuff**.
 The unknown unknowns we can only speculate about.
-This is the category that's most sketchy--with the most potential while also likely to cause major friction.
+This is the category that's most sketchy—with the most potential while also likely to cause major friction.

 We'll be watching with interest over the next five to twenty-five years as more connected objects, from fridges to kitchen tables, come online.